specjet-api/specjet/README.md

 specjet docs --open                 # Generate and open in browser specjet docs --output ./public/     # Custom output location
 ```

+### Advanced Commands

+> ⚠️ **Advanced Feature**: This is an advanced feature.
+Most users should focus on the core workflow of init → generate → mock → docs

 ### `specjet validate <api-url>`